RobeDM/LIBIRWLS/README.md

 #### Compiling:

-The default compiler installed in OS X is clang.
-It currently doesn't support openmp to perform the parallelization.
-We recommend the installation of gcc using Homebrew or Macports:

- - Macports (this option is faster): Download and Install macports from [https://www.macports.org/](https://www.macports.org/) and install gcc using the following command line:

-        sudo port install gcc49

- - Homebrew: Install homebrew using the following command line:

-        /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-    and then install gcc using the command line:

-        brew install gcc --without-multilib

 Then you can use the make command telling the path of the compiler that you have installed (the default path for macports gcc is /opt/local/bin/ and the default path for homebrew is /usr/local/Cellar/) and the installation directory of ATLAS, for example: